RJGalloway/Data-Extraction-and-Analysis-System/RPiHadoop/raspiHadoopPt4.md

 # Installing Spark

+!This willinstall spark, and it can run in standalone mode, but I failed to get it to launch properly with Hadoop.
+Therefore no further testing could be done with spark at this time!

 Installation of Apache Spark is very easy.
 In your home directory `~/`, get the latest [Apache Spark built for Hadoop 2.7](https://spark.apache.org/downloads.html), extract it and then move it to /opt:
 ```console
     cd ~/